 A yoga teacher should be trained in both the art and science of yoga as well as effective teaching methods.
 A good yoga teacher knows how to assess the needs of the students in any given class and teaches techniques that will be of interest to that group as well as enhancing their general knowledge of yoga.

 A yoga therapist is a certified yoga teacher who has additional, in depth training of ancient Yoga and Ayurveda practices and traditional western medical treatments.
 Through this lens, he/she assess the needs of the client to determine a specific intervention for an individual.
 Yoga therapy training involves over 500 hours of study, plus deeper specialty and required continuing education for a range of conditions and their corresponding therapeutic interventions

-Let’s look at an example: You have developed low back pain that often keeps you up at night.
+Let’s look at an example: Let's say that you have developed low back pain that often keeps you up at night.
 Attending a gentle yoga class helps to ease that pain for a while as you learn to coordinate your breath to movement.
-However, you are still not finding enough relief to be able to sleep well at night.
-You go to visit a yoga therapist, who asks you a variety of questions about your life, your work, your habits, and your diet, and works over a period of 4 or more initial sessions, she/he develops a personal practice that will directly address the specific, current issues that are preventing you from feeling relief. this may or may not include the medication as yoga therapy is considered an adjunct therapy to many traditional western treatments.
+However, you are still not finding enough relief to be able to sleep well.
+You could take prescription medicine, but you decide to visit a yoga therapist, who asks you a variety of questions about your life, your work, your habits, and your diet.
+Over a period of 4 or more initial sessions, she/he develops a personal practice with modifications that will directly address the specific, current issues that are preventing you from feeling relief. this may or may not include the medication as yoga therapy is considered an adjunct therapy to many traditional western treatments.

 The first session requires 75-90 minutes.
 Together we discuss what brings you to Yoga Therapy and then through questions about your health and lifestyle, decide upon your top priorities.
 From there, I ask you to do some simple yoga movements to access your range of motion or places of immobility.
 From this assessment, I suggest a short term and long term plan and send you home with a prescriptive sequence especially designed to address your top priority.

-I offer session packages to help make certain you have guidance and support along this new path to new habits and ultimate freedom.
-As a Certified Yoga Therapist, through the international Association of Yoga therapy ( IAYT) my goal is to empower you to learn about your own body and to guide you into understanding the best Yoga practices and adaptations that bring about continued balance and peace into your life.
+I offer session packages to help make certain you have guidance and support along this new path to new habits, wellness, and a healthy lifestyle.
+As a Certified Yoga Therapist, through the international Association of Yoga therapy ( IAYT) my goal is to empower you to learn about your own body and to guide you into understanding the best Yoga practices and adaptations that bring about continued balance, peace, and equanimity into your life.